knaw-huc/data-envelopes/help_documentation.md

 * Data Field name - label or identifier of the data field
 * Data Field Type - The type of the field, for example common ones are string, integer, boolean.
 * Description of the data field - a description of what the field represents, including any specific details about the data format or structure.
 E.g. 'Name of the ship.
 If a place of origin is known it is mentioned behind the ship name in brackets; ship names in more than one language are listed next to each other'
 * Sensitivity - this indicates whether the data stored in this specific field is sensitive.
 Sensitive data might include personal information that could be harmful if exposed, such as social security numbers, personal addresses, or health information.
 This helps users to distinguish between sensitive and non-sensitive fields.
-More detailed information about the sensitivity at the dataset level can be included in section 3.7.
+Information about the sensitivity at the dataset level can be included in section 3.7.
 * Notable Features - any important or unique attributes of the field that might be relevant for users or systems interacting with the data
 * Used Vocabularies - if a field uses a taxonomy or vocabulary then this can be described here
   * Vocabulary - a summary of the linked open data scheme, controlled vocabulary, ontology or taxonomy used during the establishment of the dataset.
 E.g. 'GTAA - Person scheme'